danakj/danakj.github.io/_posts/2022-12-31-why-subspace.md

 Not mentioned at all in the analysis presented at CppCon22 is Undefined Behaviour.
 Since UB does lead to security vulnerabilities, these bugs must be getting grouped into other categories, like type safety with unions, or being omitted.
-Nonetheless, Subspace will address the unlimited access to UB that is present in the C++ standard library.
+Nonetheless, Subspace will address the wide access to UB that is present in the C++ standard library.

 #### C++ Buffer Hardening